onesaitplatform/onesaitplatform-revolution-aut-2/devops/build-deploy/docker/nginx-aut2/README.md

 Endpoint: http://127.0.0.1:8000/nginx/undo
 Verb: PUT
 Return Code: 200, 405 or 500.
-	405 Means that there are no versions.
+	405 Means that there are no versions to restore.
 Mainly, you are in the first configuration.
 ```

 ### Return to a Numbered Version